botpress/botpress/modules/google-speech/README.md

   - `enabled: true`
   - `clientEmail`: You will find this value in the JSON file containing the service account keys.
   - `privateKey`: You will find this value in the JSON file containing the service account keys.
+  - `languageMapping`: The mapping between Botpress languages and languages in BCP-47 format recognized by Google.
+  - `voiceSelection`: The type of voice the text-to-speech audio file should have.
+One of: "MALE", "FEMALE", "NEUTRAL".
 - Restart Botpress Server to reload the configuration

+## Module Limitations

+### Speech-to-text

+Currently, **this feature only supports** `ogg/obus` and `mp3` audio files.
+When the module receives a file in a format that is not supported, a _warning_ will be displayed in the logs.

+### Text-to-speech

+Only sends `.mp3` files for the moment.